 Because of the way biochar is made, it’s extremely porous and its sponge-like structure lends itself well to water conservation.
 Whether they work in tree care, commercial horticulture, or sports turf, all of our customers know and benefit from our enriched biochar’s ability to improve the water holding capacity of soil and substrates.
 But there’s a huge amount of data out there by independent researchers and scientists, this is just a few examples.
 This makes it a perfect natural aid to water conservation.

 - Biochar will increase water-holding capacity and cation exchange capacity of sandy soils; water-holding capacity in sandy soils can be increased by up to 22% and soil compaction ameliorated by 15%

-- Significant yield increases have been found where medium and coarse textured soils have had biochar added, likely to be due to improved water holding capacity
+- Significant yield increases have been found where medium and coarse-textured soils have had biochar added, likely to be due to improved water holding capacity

 - Studying 5 soils from a desert area of China, additions of biochar from mixed tree prunings were found to increase soil water content and reduce evaporation compared to untreated soils.
 Evaporative losses were reduced by larger particle size biochar (1-2 mm) compared to fine biochar (<0.25 mm), this was due to the higher surface area and water absorbing capacity of the larger particles.